cms-l1-globaltrigger/tm-vhdlproducer/README.md

 and should be used carefully (consider it as experimental).
 It is advised to start with a ratio of 0.0 and verify if higher ratios (up to 0.25) improve the chip resource usage.

+### Condition constraints

+To limit certain condition types to a subset of modules (or just a single module) use the --constraint argument.
+Limit a condition type to a single module

+    $ tm-vhdlproducer L1Menu_sample.xml --modules 2 --constraint ext:0  # limit external conditions to module 0

+or to a subset of modules

+    $ tm-vhdlproducer L1Menu_sample.xml --modules 2 --constraint ext:2,4-6  # limit external conditions to modules 2, 4, 5 and 6

+### Dryrun

 To try out different optimizations use the --dryrun flag to prevent writing output to the filesystem.